vitejs/vite/docs/config/server-options.md

 ::: tip NOTE

 With the default configuration, reverse proxies in front of Vite are expected to support proxying WebSocket.
-If the Vite HMR client fails to connect WebSocket, the client will fallback to connecting the WebSocket directly to the Vite HMR server bypassing the reverse proxies:
+If the Vite HMR client fails to connect WebSocket, the client will fall back to connecting the WebSocket directly to the Vite HMR server bypassing the reverse proxies:

 ```
 Direct websocket connection fallback.
 Check out https://vitejs.dev/config/server-options.html#server-hmr to remove the previous connection error.